 If you need some ideas for the easiest flowers to grow, look no further!
 There are so many varieties that you can find at any garden center for very little money that won’t take a lot of gardening skill or effort.
-My kids call me a cheapo – I call it thrifty.
-Whatever.
 I love plants and flowers, but I also have a budget.
 And these affordable options fit the budget bill!
-Check out these ideas for my faves!
+Check out these ideas for my favorite flowers to grow!

 Every year I say the same thing when going to the garden center.
 “I will not buy more than I have room or time for”.
 And every year, my cart ends up looking like a crazy plant hoarder.
 See below:

 I’ve always loved flowers.
 I remember as a kid going to the store with my mom and I’d go to the faux flower section and start rearranging them all and making them look neater!
 And my Grandma always had plenty of flowers blooming throughout her yard.
 So many varieties and colors – and I loved them all.

 But – back to reality where I’m a busy mom with a job and a house and life and all the other craziness that comes every day.
 And unfortunately – a budget.
 So I need some cheap options that will give me my plant fix each year!
 Plus why not make it simpler with some of the easiest flowers to grow!

 Zinnias top my list for all sorts of reasons.
 They love the sun and can tolerate drought.
 They’re some of the easiest flowers to grow either from seed or you can buy the plants at any garden center.
 And, they bloom like crazy.